jbakse/compform_site/content/noise/index.md

 The p5 `noise(x)` function returns values sampled from Perlin Noise.
 Perlin Noise provides random values with a particular aesthetic arrangement.
 The variation in Perlin Noise is band-limited: the frequency of values is predictable and even, without flat or noisy areas.
 The variation is also visually isotropic: it looks the same at different rotations.
 These characteristics make it a useful basis for many applications that require natural-feeling variation.

 Other noise functions—like Worely and Value Noise—offer different aesthetic qualities, and it is quite possible to create your own noise function that looks the way you want.
 Most of the time you don't _need_ to create your own noise function to get a particular look.
-You can tweak the aesthetics of a noise functional by manipulating its values with math.
+You can tweak the aesthetics of a noise function by manipulating its values with math.
 The [Terrain from Noise](https://www.redblobgames.com/maps/terrain-from-noise/) article on Red Blob Games is a good place to see some common techniques for shaping noise.

 ### Noise is Repeatable